lars-t-hansen/Jobanalyzer/README.md

 * `rocm-smi` may have some similar capabilities for the AMD cards.

 * The `sonar` tool is roughly the right thing for basic data production, https://github.com/NordicHPC/sonar.
-It can plausibly be augmented with functionality to extract GPU data.
-(See larstha's clone of the repo for code for that.)
+It can be augmented with functionality to extract GPU data and hunt for zombie processes using GPU memory.
+(See larstha's clone of the repo for code that does that.)

 * The `jobgraph` tool, augmented with a notion of what a "job" means on the ML and light-HPC systems, can be used to address the three "Development